Lower Pond (Kaliningrad)

-The Lower Pond (Нижний пруд) is a large artificial pond in northern Kaliningrad, Russia.
-It was known as the Schlossteich while part of Königsberg, Germany, until 1945.
+The Lower Pond (Нижний пруд, until 1945 Schlossteich) is a large artificial pond in northern Kaliningrad, Russia.

 The pond is about one kilometre long, north to south.
 Along its length, its width varies between about 50 and 100 metres.
 The source of the water is from the north.
 The water eventually drains underground down to the river Pregel to the south.
 During the winter months, the pond can freeze over.

 History

 The pond, first documented by the Teutonic Knights in 1256, was created by damming the Katzbach stream which led to the Pregel.
 Mills constructed nearby caused the pond to be known as the Mühlenteich (mill pond).
 The Teutonic Knights' infirmary was constructed along the southwestern edge of the pond, while the Magdalenenkloster (Magdalene monastery) was built on the southern shore.
 A second pond, the Oberteich or Upper Pond, was created north of the first pond in 1270.